XRPLF/rippled/src/ripple/overlay/README.md

 Protocol versions are string of the form `XRPL/` followed by a dotted major and minor protocol version number, where the major number is greater than or equal to 2 and the minor is greater than or equal to 0.
-The legacy version `RTXP/1.2` is also supported at this time and is an alias for `XRPL/2.0`.

 See [RFC 2616 &sect;14.42](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.42)